drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 - If you are dealing with a hashed password, a good thing to do is to try dehashing it on [hashes.com](https://hashes.com)

 ## Frameworks

+OSINT frameworks are basically a collection of tools in one place.
+Some of them are:

 - [OSINT framework](https://osintframework.com)
 - Recon-ng